ttaubert/octoblog/source/_posts/2016-05-13-six-months-as-a-security-engineer.markdown

 After working on this on and off for more than six months, so even before I officially joined the security engineering team, I managed to finally get it landed, with a lot of help from Boris Zbarsky who had to adapt our WebIDL code generation quite a bit.
-The WebCrypto API can now finally be used from (service) workers.
+The WebCrypto API can now finally be used from (Service)Workers.

 ## What's next?

-In the near future I'll be working further on improving our continuous integration infrastructure for NSS, and cleaning up the library and its tests.
+In the near future I'll be working further on improving our continuous integration infrastructure for NSS, and clean up the library and its tests.
 I will hopefully find the time to write more about it as we progress.